Ben-Bullough/Ben-Bullough.github.io/walking.md

   <div class="container-lg p-responsive py-5 py-md-6 ">
     <h1 style="text-align:center;" class="less-shiny-text myboldclass alt-h1 mb-2">Walking</h1>
     <p style="text-align:justify; text-justify: inter-word;" class="text-gray">
-      I am set to return to Nepal to spend three weeks in the Annapurna region.
-One year ago I found myself in bewildered awe at the country's landscapes and breathtaking views, the unfailingly warm welcome one gets everywhere one goes, and the positive non-chalance of the Nepalis, and therefore hastily made plans to return the following year.
-This time I hope to complete a self-designed eighteen day circuit that includes Mardi Himal, Annapurna Base Camp, and Poon Hill.
+      I having recently returned from Nepal, where I spent three weeks walking in the Annapurna region.
+Once more, I stand in bewildered awe before the country's landscapes and breathtaking views, the unfailingly warm welcome one gets everywhere one goes, and the positive non-chalance of the Nepalis.
+I was fortunate enough to complete a self-designed eighteen day circuit that included Mardi Himal, Annapurna Base Camp, and Poon Hill, the details of which can be found an article post below.
     </p>
     <p style="text-align:justify; text-justify: inter-word;" class="text-gray">
-      At its best, walking grants access to spots of unique beauty while simultaneously drawing us back into the uninhabited spaces that lie in between.
-There is something for everbody, whether that is an accessible form of exercise, a deliberate act of delayed gratification, a chance for extended self-reflexion and quiet contemplation, or an opportunity to share long and invariably deep conversations with fellow walkers.
-I hope this webpage and the articles below can become an ode to walking for walking's sake, and a thinly veiled attempt to encourage interested readers to embark on their own strolls, pilgrimages or expeditions.
+      Walking draws us into the uninhabited spaces that lie in between our dwellings and settlements, offering up views of unique beauty and increasingly elusive moments of quiet contemplation and escapism.
+I hope this webpage and the articles below can become an ode to walking for walking's sake, a thinly veiled attempt to encourage interested readers to embark on their own strolls, pilgrimages or expeditions.
     </p>
   </div>
 </section>